Catherine Coleman Flowers: “Environmental Justice in Rural America”

-The annual Lane Family Lecture in Environmental Science is endowed by a gift from the former publisher of Sunset magazine and numerous books and films, L.W.
-“Bill” Lane and his wife Jean.
+The Lane Family Lecture in Environmental Science is endowed by a gift from L.W.
+“Bill” Lane, former publisher of Sunset magazine and numerous books and films, and his wife, Jean.
 The Lane Family Lecture was inaugurated in 1993.

 In addition to the lecture series, the Lanes, along with their son Robert, a 1983 Washington State University graduate, created the Robert Lane Fellowship in Environmental Science.
 The fellowship supports graduate students studying environmental science at WSU.

 “We are strong proponents of public service and hope that the annual lecture and fellowship encourage efforts to find solutions to some of the global problems that confront society,” said Bill Lane.